 A fixed asset can be considered a tangible item that a business owns and uses to generate income.
 This can range from machinery and vehicles to any other fixed item used in a business’s operational quest for revenue.
-It is important to keep a record of fixed assets purchased, as the tax implications may be different for working assets.
+It is important to keep a record of fixed assets purchased, as the tax implications may be different for fixed assets as what it is for working assets.

 Real estate, land, machinery, vehicles, and IT equipment are examples of fixed assets.
 A fixed asset in QuickBooks can also be referred to as a tangible asset.
 As outlined above, you can think of tangible/fixed assets as equipment or property that your business owns and needs to function and generate income.
 On a balance sheet, they appear as PP&E: property, plant, and equipment.